-Even if the distribution otherwise qualifies as a transaction that is generally tax-free for U.S. federal income tax purposes, the distribution of Company common stock to YUM shareholders in connection with the distribution would result in significant U.S. federal income tax liabilities to YUM under the Internal Revenue Code (but not to YUM shareholders) if it were deemed part of a "plan"

-pursuant to which one or more persons acquire, directly or indirectly, shares representing a 50% or greater interest (by vote or value) in YUM or the Company.
+Even if the distribution otherwise qualifies as a transaction that is generally tax-free for U.S. federal income tax purposes, the distribution of Company common stock to YUM shareholders in connection with the distribution would result in significant U.S. federal income tax liabilities to YUM under the Internal Revenue Code (but not to YUM shareholders) if it were deemed part of a "plan" pursuant to which one or more persons acquire, directly or indirectly, shares representing a 50% or greater interest (by vote or value) in YUM or the Company.

-For purposes of determining whether the distribution of Company common stock to YUM shareholders in connection with the distribution is disqualified as tax-free to YUM under the rules described in the preceding paragraph, any acquisitions of the stock of YUM or the Company within two years before or after the distribution may be presumed to be part of such a "plan," although the parties may be able to rebut that presumption.
-For purposes of this test, acquisitions of Company common stock by the Investors within two years after the distribution will likely be treated as part of such a "plan."
+For purposes of determining whether the distribution of Company common stock to YUM shareholders in connection with the distribution is disqualified as tax-free to YUM under the rules described in the preceding paragraph, any acquisitions of the stock of YUM or the Company within two years before or after the distribution may be presumed to be part of such a "plan", although the parties may be able to rebut that presumption.
+For purposes of this test, acquisitions of Company common stock by the Investors within two years after the distribution will likely be treated as part of such a "plan".
 In particular, under the terms of the investment agreements among the Company, YUM and the Investors, the Investors will acquire in the aggregate between 4.3% and 5.9% of Company common stock issued and outstanding immediately following the distribution, which acquisition will be taken into account for purposes of this test.
-Also, under the terms of the shareholders agreement to be entered into with the Investors at the closing of the Investment, the Investors), provided that the Investors' shares of Company common stock (in the aggregate) do not exceed 19.9% of the total shares of the Company's outstanding common stock (subject to certain conditions in the shareholders agreement).
-Any such additional acquisitions of Company common stock by the Investors in the two years following the distribution, represent a 50% or greater interest (by vote or value) in the Company, such acquisitions may be deemed part of a "plan" that includes the distribution.
+Also, under the terms of the shareholders agreement to be entered into with the Investors at the closing of the Investment, the Investors will be permitted to acquire more Company common stock in the two years following the distribution (including pursuant to the warrants held by the Investors), provided that the Investors' shares of Company common stock (in the aggregate) do not exceed 19.9% of the total shares of the Company's outstanding common stock (subject to certain conditions in the shareholders agreement).
+Any such additional acquisitions of Company common stock by the Investors in the two years following the distribution will similarly be taken into account for purposes of this test.
+If one or more other persons acquire, directly or indirectly, shares of the Company that, together with such acquisitions by the Investors in the two years after the distribution, represent a 50% or greater interest (by vote or value) in the Company, such acquisitions may be deemed part of a "plan" that includes the distribution.

 The rules for determining whether shares representing a 50% or greater interest (by vote or value) in YUM or the Company have been acquired as part of a "plan" that includes the distribution are complex, inherently factual and subject to interpretation of the facts and circumstances of a particular case.
 If the Company does not carefully monitor its compliance with these rules, it might inadvertently cause or permit such a prohibited change in the ownership of its stock to occur, resulting in significant federal income tax liabilities to YUM under the Internal Revenue Code.
 Under the terms of the tax matters agreement among YUM, YCCL and the Company to be entered into in connection with the distribution, YCCL and the Company will generally be required to indemnify YUM against any such tax liabilities, which may have a material adverse effect on the Company.
 These indemnity obligations could also discourage or prevent a third party from making a proposal to acquire the Company during the relevant period.
-See "Material U.S. Federal Income Tax Consequences."